Sergeon/jQuery-datepicker-ranges-disabler/README.md

 	```

-* Can I create a one single day range?
+#### Can I create a one single day range?
-···Yes, by passing just only a parameter instead of two.
+* Yes, by passing just only a parameter instead of two.

-*I want to create an everlasting range:
+####I want to create an everlasting range:
-···This is not supported.
+* This is not supported.
 You can just return an array with [enable/disable , desiredClass , desiredTooltip] as the very last statement of your restraint method,  so every day that doesn't match any other range will display that behaviour.

-* My script doesn't recognize your plugin functions.
+#### My script doesn't recognize your plugin functions.

-···Obviusly, this could be caused by incorrect routing to the script.
+* Obviusly, this could be caused by incorrect routing to the script.

-···Less obvious, maybe you tried to use some utilities before the script is loaded.
-This could happend if you use to load some of your js scripts at the very end of the <body> tag, while your datepicker creation code is running before.
-If you didn't wait to the document to load before your datepicker creation call, wrapping your datepicker creation code between $( function() {  //your code here// }); should be the solution, and will make the script to work no matter where in the code it is invoked, since the code wrapped that way will not execute until the document is ready:
+* Less obvious, maybe you tried to use some utilities before the script is loaded.
+This could happend if you use to load some of your js scripts at the very end of the ```<body>``` tag, while your datepicker creation code is running before.
+If you didn't wait to the document to load before your datepicker creation call, wrapping your datepicker creation code between ```$( function() {  //your code here// });``` should be the solution, and will make the script to work no matter where in the code it is invoked, since the code wrapped that way will not execute until the document is ready:

 	```javascript
 	$(function (){